 Founded in 1997, Netflix has come a long way from being the world’s first online DVD rental store with 30 employees and 925 titles available to becoming one of the world’s biggest online entertainment companies in the world, with revenue of 15.794 billion around +5K employees.
 It was all made possible with two things: an innovative idea that made Reed Hastings take the risk and the company’s business model that continues to grow with every subscriber.
 It’s the latter part, Netflix’s business model, that we are going to discuss for now.

-Founded on 29 August 1997 in California’s Scotts Valley, Reed Hastings and Marc Randolph were the force behind Netflix establishment.
-Hastings previously had owned Pure Software, which was sold by him for a whooping $700 million.
-Randolph was a co-founder at MicroWarehouse, a computer mail-order firm.
+Founded on 29 August 1997 in California’s Scotts Valley, Reed Hastings and Marc Randolph was the force behind the Netflix establishment.
+Hastings previously had owned Pure Software, which was sold by him for a whopping $700 million.
+Randolph was a co-founder at MicroWarehouse, a computer mail-orders firm.

 How Netflix Got Started?

 According to some sources, Reed Hastings, the co-founder, and CEO of the company came up with the idea of a DVD-by-mail rental business when he missed out on his return date for “Apollo 13”, a videotape he had rented from a local Blockbuster video store.
 He was fined $40 for the same.
 Instead of making a fuss about it, he tried understanding the scope of the movie rental business.
 In an interview given Fortune Magazine in 2009 he said:

 “ [..]
 I started to investigate the idea of how to create a movie-rental business by mail.
 I didn’t know about DVDs, and then a friend of mine told me they were coming.
 I ran out to Tower Records in Santa Cruz, Calif., and mailed CDs to myself, just a disc in an envelope.
 It was a long 24 hours until the mail arrived back at my house, and I ripped them open and they were all in great shape.
 That was the big excitement point”.